oroinc/documentation/user_guide/channel_guide.rst

 .. |B01| image:: https://raw.githubusercontent.com/nnenasheva/documentation/patch-2/user_guide/img/channel_guide/Buttons/B01.png

-02
-alternate spelling for ``literal``

 The page contains *General* and *Entities* tabs.
-In the *General* tab you must define three obilgatory field for your Channel:
+In the *General* tab you must define three obilgatory fields for your Channel:

 - *Status* (1): is a dropdown with two available values:
   * *Inactive*: (default); no data will be loaded from the Channel; the option is useful if a Channel is being configured for the future use or is out of date (while no new data is uploaded to the system, all the data the appeared while the channel was active will be used by the Sales Processes functionality.